sthagen/Ciphey-Ciphey/security/threat_model.md

 Mitigations:

-- capture the affected version, commit, impact, and reproduction details during intake
+- capture the affected version, commit, impact, and reproduction details during intake (releases in GitHub does this)
 - keep release and workflow changes traceable through reviewed commits and pull requests
 - record advisory IDs, affected revisions, and mitigation steps in incident notes